 - A topical summer school for researchers working with Practice Theory (the Digital in 2023);

-- And coming soon: A repository of resources related to Practice Theory (including podcasts, videos, and a ‘library’ of ‘key’ texts).
+- A repository of resources related to Practice Theory in the form of a research rabbit ‘library’ of ‘key’ texts

 If you would like to join the monthly mailing list to keep up to date with news and events, or if you have a resource, network, or event you want to share on the website, email firstname.lastname@example.org